Working-Women-Advocates/working-women-advocates/README.md

 Built on Fullstack's Bones skeleton, WWA uses React, Redux, Sequelize, and Express, as well as Material Design.

 ## Instructions
--Npm install.
+1. Npm install.
--Npm run seed (if you want to seed the database).
+2. Npm run seed (if you want to seed the database).
--Npm run start.
+3. Npm run start.
--Npm run build-watch.
+4. Npm run build-watch.

 And you'll have it running on localhost:1337.